 So now we have a series of groups that organise in a structure that is outside the struggle.
 By this fact alone they see themselves as the conscious vanguard of something that is considered to be unconsciousness, therefore in need of being approached and receiving clarification.
 Propaganda and proselytism are important for this enlightened kind of vanguard.
-Within the latter, through an inevitable process of selection, an even more restricted vanguard is formed, a group of leaders that act starting from certain decisions concerning basic ideas and the interpretation of individual problems that do not always come from a wider base but are often elaborated in specific places, i.e. at meetings of the restricted vanguard. responsible: quality of life opposes itself to the quantitative reduction in the class conflict.
-The stimulus of the individual, the ethical stimulus, is added to the material one with its partial analysis of a counterpower that had come to be conditioned by a certain culture of power (political science and its negation): politics starts living a new process of opening out.
+Within the latter, through an inevitable process of selection, faction of the global needs of society as well as that of individuals and groups.
+It is the problem of participation, of opening out and relating to others, refusing the party apparatus, refusing the bourgeois ideology of civic consciousness.